calebjmatthews/endless-desert/concept.md

   - Late game long term craft: create a moon
     - Gives an array of bonuses that apply to your town during a specific time or times of day
     - Can create a moon with specific attributes to appeal to certain buyers
+  - Expedition introductory quest
+    - Cries in the night: Samannoud wants to  investigate unexplained cries coming from nearby in the night
+    - Some connection with Alabaster; refugees? bandits?

 ## Resource Subcategories:
   - Sand